What is a prepaid card and how does it work?

-A prepaid card is a great option if you are just starting to build your credit and worry you won’t qualify for an unsecured credit card.
-Due to the fact that they don’t require a credit check, prepaid cards make it possible to use plastic even if you don’t have a formal credit history.
-Prepaid cards are typically a popular choice for college students and other young adults who are trying to establish strong financial habits without taking on the financial responsibility that comes with most unsecured credit cards.
-Keep reading to better understand what a prepaid card is and how it works.
+A prepaid card is a great option for people who may not qualify for an unsecured credit card or other types of credit cards.
+Prepaid cards don’t require a credit check and are typically a popular choice for college students and other young adults who are trying to establish strong financial habits without taking on the financial responsibility that comes with most credit cards.

 What is a prepaid card?